anna099/hegel/self-consciousness/3-stoicism-skepticism-unhappy.md

 from consciousness, it is always *my own*.
 Miller's translation has a useful phrase with which to contrast the stoic's thinking: it never manifests as 'picture-thought'.
 This kind of thinking is free precisely because it is self-sufficient, and relies merely on the self alone.
+It might seem, therefore, like a precursor to Descartes' self-reliant *cogito*.
 In thinking, consciousness is 'an object to itself'; 'its meaning is that of the *being-for-itself* of that consciousness [who thinks]'.[^56] As the object of free thought, the concept is a *thing* of sorts (a 'determinate and distinguished existent', in Hegel's